Interview with Manlio Florenzano, General Director, Sandoz Russia

 Adam Smith Conferences: What changes can we expect in the coming months?
 What challenges are pharmaceutical companies facing and what is being done to mitigate the risks?

 Manlio Florenzano: The epidemic has highlighted those aspects of the healthcare system that need changing, for example, financing, research support, access to medicine.
-After the epidemic, the healthcare system is likely to change.
+After the epidemic, the healthcare system is likely to evolve.
 This will affect all its parts and processes: from doctors to regulators, from diagnostics to preferential drug provision.
 We must understand the nature of such changes and find the best solutions to remain trustworthy partners to the healthcare system.

 Undoubtedly, the biggest change awaiting us is the widespread adoption of digital tools.
 Personal contact will remain decisive, we will not move to the digital environment fully but its influence will increase considerably.
 Those companies will win, who are able to create the right kind of a synergy between digital instruments and personal engagement.
 Right now, it is time to learn how to do this and establish a systematic approach to work, considering remote client engagement opportunities.